Dophelsinette/LeadPipe/README.md

 # LeadPipe
-An attempt at making a 3D renderer utilizing OpenGL.
+My attempt at making a 3D renderer utilizing OpenGL.
 Designed with interactivity/games in mind.
-Always Open Source.
+Licensed under Apache 2.0.
+Always and forever open source.